 Speakers: Yoca Arditi-Rocha, Executive Director, The CLEO Institute; Dee Baecher-Brown, President, Community Foundation of the Virgin Islands; Deanna James, Executive Director, St. Croix Foundation for Community Development

 Moderator: Lindsey Linzer, Senior Director of Programs and Grants Administration, The Miami Foundation

 Wednesday, May 1 — 12:00 p.m. - 1:00 p.m.

 Increasing temperatures and extreme weather events will have profound effects on the economies and health of the world’s most vulnerable communities.
-In this session, participants will learn how foundations are working to build resilience to climate change by investing in innovative local actions that can be scaled up and replicated nationally, regionally, and globally.
-Highlighted cases will include examples from a range of geographies and explore the role that partnerships play in working with governments, civil society, and the private sector to build climate resilience globally.
+In this session, participants learn how foundations are working to build resilience to climate change by investing in innovative local actions that can be scaled up and replicated nationally, regionally, and globally.
+Highlighted cases include examples from a range of geographies and explore the role that partnerships play in working with governments, civil society, and the private sector to build climate resilience globally.

 Speakers: Hernán Blanco, Program Director, Fundación Avina; Lindley Mease, Climate Leaders in Movement Action (CLIMA) Fund Coordinator, Thousand Currents; Suzanne E. Siskel, Executive Vice President and Chief Operating Officer, The Asia Foundation